-In 2000, 752 thousand households or 1,073 thousand persons (0.84% of the population) received some types of public assistance.
-The share of the population receiving the assistance had been declining until 1995, but since then there has been a slight, but continuous rise.
-Among them, the share of elderly household is the largest, accounting for 45.5% of all recipient households, and has been increasing for some years.
-The share of the household with a disabled or sick is also large, at 38.7%.
-Only 8.4% are single-mother households.
-The large share of households with the elderly, disabled or sick may be the reason that the most of recipient households (88.0% in 2000) do not have any working member.
+In 2004, 998 thousand households or 1,423 thousand persons (1.1% of the population) received some types of public assistance (monthly average).
+The share of the population receiving the assistance had been declining until 1995, but since then there has been a continuous rise.
+Among those receiving the assistance, elderly household make up the largest share, accounting for 46.7% of all recipient households, and has been increasing for some years.
+The share of the household with a disabled or sick is also large, at 35.1%.
+About 8.8% are single-mother households, and the rest, 9.4%, is classified as "other types of households".
+The large share of households with the elderly, disabled or sick may be the reason that the most of recipient households (87.6% in 2004) do not have any working member.